FlatCAM practical tutorial: contour – Part 5

 - 8: 2 pieces on each side.

-Now if you set 2 LR and 1.5mm of Gap size and than click on Generate Rectangular Geometry (if you click Generate Freeform Geometry the result is the same because border is rectangular), you obtain this geometry.
+Now, if you set 2 LR and 1.5mm of Gap size and then click on Generate Rectangular Geometry (if you click Generate Freeform Geometry, the result is the same because the border is rectangular), you obtain this geometry.

 Non linear border

 But.. if you need to create a mushroom PCB?
-The rectangular border is to reductive.
+The rectangular border is too reductive.

-You can create you PCB with you IDE and by IDE create a particular border form, or you can import an image that will become your border.
+You can create your PCB with your IDE and, by IDE, create a particular border form, or you can import an image that will become your border.

 So we are going to take this fantastic mushroom.

 So we are going (as we have already seen in the second part of this tutorial) to import the image